 CAMcard holders and members of Virginia Woolf societies can book at the student price.
 Please bring proof of status to the event.

-A Room of One's Own (1929) is regarded as Woolf's most influential book.
+A Room of One's Own (1929) is regarded as Virginia Woolf's most influential book.
 What are her main ideas in the book, and how do they speak to us today?
 Three leading Cambridge lecturers will lead us through different approaches to the book, looking at the rich historical context in which Woolf was writing.

 We will explore key ideas in this fascinating work, which still inspires readers today.